Short user manual Color selection in many programs, e.g. Adobe PhotoShop suffers from the inability

 Predefined color schemes A number of predefined color schemes are accessible by clicking one of the small colored fields at the top-center of the main form.
 The three vertical scrollbars can be locked/unlocked together by clicking one or more of the small RGB command buttons below the scrollbar.

-The eyedropper Clicking the eyedropper button on the main form shows (or hides) the eyedropper form.
-Using this tool is quite simple: Click - and hold down the left mouse button while dragging the eyedropper (located within the red square) around to select the
+you start ColorMate.
+Using the color picker is quite simple: Click - and hold down - the left mouse button while dragging the eyedropper (located within the red square)

-Download program ColorMate 4.6 is freeware and can be downloaded here: ColorMate 4.6
+ColorMate 5.1.5 is freeware and can be downloaded here: ColorMate

 Screenshots